christina-niegel/demo-docs/index.md

 ### Content types

 We provide different types of content.
 All the content is about dinosaurs and only for demo purposes.
+You can choose between the following:

-1. You can either use a **webpage** with some hyperlinks to subpages: [Content Website](content-dinos/dinos.md)
+1. You can use a **webpage** with some hyperlinks to subpages: [Content Website](content-dinos/dinos.md)
 <br>

 2. You can download a set of PDFs in a **zip folder**: [Download PDF Content]({{ site.github.zip_url }})